Healing Professionals Panel Discussion:

 3. Participants will recognize when to refer individuals to professional counseling or pastoral care.

-Executive Director, Christian Sex Addiction Specialists International (C-SASI)
+Troy Snyder, MS, NCC, LPC, CCSAS, CPCS, Executive Director, Christian Sex Addiction Specialists International (C-SASI)